tfricker/Test/README.md

 # Unusually-Devastating-Tornadoes

-A model for estimating the number of tornado casualties
+Files associated with our paper accepted in the Annals of the American Association of Geographers.